muthu-56/Sentiment-Analysis---Deployment/README.md

 Steam is a video game digital distribution service with a vast community of gamers globally.
 A lot of gamers write reviews on the game page and have the option of choosing whether they would recommend this game to others or not.
 However, determining this sentiment automatically from the text can help Steam to automatically tag such reviews extracted from other forums across the internet and can help them better judge the popularity of games.

-Data Description:
+## Data Description:
-review_id --> Unique ID for each review
+1. review_id --> Unique ID for each review

-title --> Title of the game
+2. title --> Title of the game

-year --> Year in which the review was posted
+3. year --> Year in which the review was posted

-user_review --> Full Text of the review posted by a user
+4. user_review --> Full Text of the review posted by a user

-user_suggestion --> (Target) Game marked Recommended(1) and Not Recommended(0) by the user
+5. user_suggestion --> (Target) Game marked Recommended(1) and Not Recommended(0) by the user

+## WORK DEMO:
 ![Sentiment prediction](https://user-images.githubusercontent.com/63091953/117003549-9d910980-ad02-11eb-8083-2bf57bc51362.gif)